mustafALshamari/code-examples/README.md

    - Technologies Used: NodeJs, ExpressJs , ReactJs, Docker , Microservices , Prisma, CI/CD, Jenkins , AWS buckets, Postgre , OpenAPI
    - repo : https://github.com/mustafALshamari/code-examples/tree/main/content-hub

+3. **Horsley.cloud:**
+   - Description: Horsley.cloud : Horsley.cloud is an advanced trading tool designed for Binance cryptocurrency trading.
+This automated system empowers experts by allowing them to set specific parameters, such as the amount available in their Binance account, desired trading amounts, and algorithm preferences.
+Once configured, the tool autonomously executes buy and sell orders, optimizing for profit.
+Additionally, it provides real-time monitoring of the selected currency's current market price.
+The backend has been entirely developed by Me, and certain aspects of the frontend have been implemented by Me.
+   - Technologies Used: NodeJs, ExpressJs , ReactJs, Docker , firebase (firestone, real time DB and Auth) binance sockets and js lib
+   - repo :

 ## Usage